Preventive Dental Care for Children

 What preventive services do pediatric dentists offer?

-The preventive services that dentists offer vary, but in general, the more common services include routine dental cleanings, fluoride treatment, and dental sealants.
+The preventive services dentists offer vary, but in general, the most common include routine dental cleanings and dental sealants.
 Sealants, which are small tooth-colored coatings that are placed over the chewing surface of baby premolars and molars, can help protect the most vulnerable areas of teeth from cavities.

 How can parents help their children care for their child’s smile at home?

-Preventive services such as dental sealants and fluoride treatment can help keep enamel strong and healthy.
+Preventive services, such as dental sealants, can help keep enamel strong and healthy.
 However, the majority of protecting children’s teeth takes place at home through good oral hygiene and an understanding of how diet can affect their oral health.
 Pediatric dentists work with parents to ensure they have a good oral care routine in place, which would include regular brushing (and teaching children how to brush properly), flossing, and mouthwash use.
-It can also help to limit sugar consumption as well.
+It can also help to limit sugar consumption.

 How often are check-up and cleaning visits recommended for children?